A Galactic Self-Portrait: Density Structure and Integrated Properties of the Milky Way Disk: Integrated Properties

 There is no meaningful way to discriminate between stars formed \textit{in situ} and accreted populations in this figure, as it is all based on the present-day data and we made no orbital selection cuts to our sample.
 The fraction of \textit{ex situ} stars in the disk is expected to be minimal; while accreted populations represent up to $30\%$ of the mass in the Galactic halo \citep[e.g.,][]{Bonaca_2017,Mackereth_2020}, the fraction drops to less than $5\%$ in the disk \citep[e.g.,][]{Hawkins_2015,Boecker_2022,Conroy_2022}.

-Our star formation history is generally consistent with previous results.
-Using globular clusters, \citep{Kruijssen_2019} estimated that the Milky Way assembled $25\%$ of its mass by $z=3$ and $50\%$ by $z=1.5$, which is consistent with our estimates of $36\%$ and $56\%$ respectively. \citet{Bernard_2018} used HST photometry and a CMD-fitting technique to measure the star formation rate of the central Milky Way, and report that $80\%$ of the stars formed prior to $8$ Gyr ago.
+Our star formation history is {consistent with} previous results. {We find that the MW had assembled around 40\% of its current-day mass prior to 10 Gyr ago.
+The chemical evolution models of \mbox{\citet{Snaith_2015,Snaith_2022}} report a fraction of $\sim44\%$ and \mbox{\citet{Khoperskov_2024}} report 40\% for that same time frame.} Using globular clusters, \citep{Kruijssen_2019} estimated that the Milky Way assembled $25\%$ of its mass by $z=3$ and $50\%$ by $z=1.5$, which is consistent with our {interpolated} estimates of $36\%$ and $56\%$ respectively. \citet{Bernard_2018} used HST photometry and a CMD-fitting technique to measure the star formation rate of the central Milky Way, and report that $80\%$ of the stars formed prior to $8$ Gyr ago.
 This is larger than our estimate of $57\%$ of its total mass before 8 Gyr, but consistent given the fact that their analysis only focused on the central Galaxy while ours is integrated over the entire disk.
 They find only 10\% of stars are younger than 5 Gyr, compared to 7\% from our results.

 Comparison to extragalactic populations may help explain some of these discrepancies.
-The presence of a strong bar, like that which is seen in the Milky Way, is often linked to a lower star formation rate and early quenching of star formation in nearby spiral galaxies \citep{Fraser_McKelvie_2019,Fraser_McKelvie_2020}.
-Following this trend, the Milky Way would be expected to have a lower star formation rate than its peers of similar mass.
+The presence of a strong bar, like that which is seen in the Milky Way, is often linked to a lower star formation rate and early quenching of star formation in nearby spiral galaxies \citep{Fraser_McKelvie_2019,Fraser_McKelvie_2020}{.} Following this trend, the Milky Way would be expected to have a lower star formation rate than its peers of similar mass.